|

 cardiovascular risk factors in men.

-relationship has not yet been established in large clinical
+and effect relationship has not yet been established in

-trials.
-Further clinical research is needed into this
+large clinical trials.
+Further clinical research is needed

-deal among individuals.
-Some men find it difficult to admit
+vary a great deal among individuals.
+Some men find it

-that there's even a problem.
-And often physicians don't
+difficult to admit that there's even a problem.
+And often

-always think of low-testosterone levels as a possible
+physicians don't always think of low-testosterone levels as

 But this situation